chain4travel/decode-travel-website/src/components/terms.md

 3.2.
 Competition mechanics

 3.2.1.
-All confirmed Participants will be required to pre-check-in and confirm their participation in the Hackathon by purchasing a free NFT on the link provided by the Organiser by 12:00 am on 7<sup>th</sup> May 2025.
-This check-in link will be sent to Participants in the confirmation email (see 3.1.2 above).
-Failure to do so may result in denial of access to the Hackathon facilities and/or disqualification and/or removal from the Hackathon by the Organiser.

-By performing the pre-check-in, Participants accept these Terms and Conditions and grant consent for the handling of their personal information by the Organiser.

-3.2.3.
 Participants will manage on their own the Hackathon tasks to be completed, deadlines and time allocation.

 3.3.
 A Participant may unregister from the Hackathon at any time by sending a brief e-mail notification to <events@decode.com> before 6<sup>th</sup> May 2025 at 12:00 am.
 Termination of the participation shall not affect any rights or obligations incurred before the date of termination.